• Skip to primary navigation

 Grilled Peaches

-• Slice the peaches in half along the seem.
-Pull the halves apart and remove the pit.
+• Slice the peaches in half along the seam.
+Pull the halves apart by twisting each half in opposite directions.
+Remove the pit.
 Slice each half into 3 even slices.

-• Grill peaches for 5-6 minutes per side or until the peaches have softened, developed grill marks and loose their shape slightly.
+• Grill peaches for 5-6 minutes per side or until the peaches have softened, developed grill marks and loose their shape just slightly (you don't want them to be mushy).
+Brush again with olive oil if needed to prevent them from sticking.
+Flip the peaches with tongs, and repeat for the other side.

 • Remove peaches from the grill and set aside to be assembled with the salad.